 While most ferments will slow down or stop fermenting if stored in the fridge, if you do a lot of fermenting then your fridge will quickly fill up!
-Here are some recommendations on where ferments can be stored for long-term storage.
+Here are some recommendations on where to store fermented foods for long-term storage.

 - Probiotic beverages will continue to ferment and carbonate until all the sugars are used up.
-For the best flavour and to prevent over-carbonation, water kefir, kombucha and ginger bug should be stored in the fridge.
+For the best flavor and to prevent over-carbonation, water kefir, kombucha, and ginger bug should be stored in the fridge.

 - Beer and wine are best left to age in a cool dark location.

 - Pickled vegetables kept under the brine will last for a year in a cool, dark location.
 However, they will continue to soften over time, so if you like crunchy vegetables eat them within the first month.

 - Condiments, pastes, and sauces will last 3 to 6 months in the fridge.
 They can also be frozen in plastic containers or straight-sided mason jars for long-term storage.